drgg62086/luna/README.md

 For example, the number of participants needs to exceed a certain amount, and the casting can be successful only when the drawing results meet specific conditions (It's like calculating hash when bitcoin mining)

 ## note3:

-Using blockchain to realize 'r/place' activities will be a simple design

-user just need to send funds to a smart contract , it is equivalent to modifying a pixel

-and the nft will not need image file ,Because previous transaction is already contains all the RBG data
+Using blockchain to realize 'r/place' activities will make NFT not need image file ,Because previous transaction is already contains all the RBG data

-**and there is a special detail:The casting process of NFT is automatic, and the nft generated in this way, does not belong to anyone in the first place**

 ------------------------------------------------------------------------------------------------------------------------------------------

  If you think this is a good ideal, please retweet it or start a crowdfunding campaign on Gitcoin, and I’m willing to pay a little money for it.